KBRATech/Cache/README.md

 $cacheService->set('some-data', $data);
 ```

-And to retrive it from the cache:
+And to retrieve it from the cache:

 ```
 $data = $cacheService->get('some-data');